Thursday, December 27, 2012

 A San Blas Thanksgiving

 We are checking the weather closely now, looking for an opportunity to sail to Providencia, Colombia.
-Some may remember we spent most of last December in Providencia including Christmas.
-It is a two day, two night trip from here so we need a pretty decent window.
-There will be a few boats leaving once the window opens up so we will have company along the way.
+Some may remember we spent most of last December in Providencia, including Christmas.
+It is a two-day, two-night trip from here, so we need a pretty decent window.
+There will be a few boats leaving once the window opens up, so we will have company along the way.

 Wednesday, November 21, 2012